aidnurs/-100DaysOfCode/log.md

 # 100 Days Of Code - Log

+### Day 31: September 6, 2017

+**Today's Progress**: working on Image Search API project from FCC

+**Thoughts:** past projects were nothing compared to this project, google have so many technologies, using right now on of them-search engine

 ### Day 30: September 5, 2017

 **Today's Progress**: finished another API project + started to learn how to use promises